entro314-labs/Git-Herd/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Git-Herd:
+We provide security updates for the following versions of git-herd:

 | Version | Supported          |
 | ------- | ------------------ |